7 Strategies to Renegotiate a Deal

 3. Prepare for disputes

 Even during renegotiations, always expect disputes.
 Even with short-term contracts, disputes and differences of opinion inevitably arise.
-Add a clause to your contract that requires the chance to renegotiate, mediate, or arbitrate in the event that parties end up disagreeing about the terms of the contract or how the partnership should unfold.
+Add a clause to your contract that requires the chance to renegotiate, mediate, or arbitrate if parties end up disagreeing about the terms of the contract or how the partnership should unfold.

 4. Give clear rules of engagement